hasselmonians/RatCatcher/README.md

 qsub scriptname.sh
 ```

-Once the script finishes running, output files are produced in the directory specified by `RatCatcher`'s `remotePath`.
+Once the script finishes running, output files are produced in the directory specified by `RatCatcher`'s `remotepath`.
 You can gather the data into a `table` in MATLAB with

 ```matlab